ayelrod/Social-Media-to-Inform-Family-Caregiving-Research/README.md

 ***NOTE:*** The scrapers will not run without a valid credentials string in credentials.txt

+#### Options
+There are some variables at the top of each spider that can be configured to change the behavior of the web scrapers.
+To configure the settings, open up the file containing the spider of interest.
+These spiders can be found in the ./web_scraping/web_scraping/spiders directory.
+Once the spider is open, you will see these variable at the top of the class definition:
+- **name**: This is the name of the spider, do not change it
+- **start_page**: The first page of the forum to scrape
+- **end_page**: The last page of the forum to scrape
+- **write_to_database**: If True, the data is written to the database.
+If False, the data is not written to the database.
+- **collection_name**: The name of the MongoDB collection to send the data to. *This needs to be configured to match your database information*

+There is also a line that should be changed in ./web_scraping/web_scraping/mongoDB.py that should be changed if you are using your own database.
+The last line should be changed to include your MongoDB database's name.

 ### Running Scrapers (Reddit)
 To scrape reddit, PRAW (Python Reddit API Wrapper) requires credentials.
 Follow these steps to create the credentials file.
 1. Create an account with reddit.